Tools for Great Lakes Planners in NOAA's Digital Coast

 The National Oceanic and Atmospheric Administration's Digital Coast partnership provides data, tools, and training on topics such as land use, coastal conservation, hazards, marine spatial planning, and climate change.
 Recently, planners in the Great Lakes have participated in two needs assessments to help build new tools and improve datasets and training courses for climate change adaptation and conservation planning.

-Panelists from APA, NOAA, and the Old Woman Creek National Estuarine Research Reserve presented the results of these assessments and shared how you can use some of the new tools and datasets in your community.
+In this program, panelists from APA, NOAA, and the Old Woman Creek National Estuarine Research Reserve presented the results of these assessments and shared how you can use some of the new tools and datasets in your community.
 Products featured included climate adaptation training for planners, easy-to-use land cover and elevation data, and a publicly available visualization tool.

 Jim Schwab, AICP, is the Manager of APA's Hazards Planning Research Center and is APA's point of contact for the NOAA Digital Coast partnership.
 He is currently managing a FEMA-funded project to completely rewrite the 1998 PAS Report, Planning for Post-Disaster Recovery and Reconstruction.
 He has previously served as project manager and lead author for several PAS Reports, as well as leading or contributing to a number of other training and outreach projects on behalf of APA.